Orthoptists are university-trained eye health professionals who specialise in the non-surgical treatment of eye and vision problems.

 When the eye tests are finished, the orthoptist can let you know what your child needs – for example, glasses, an eye patch or eye exercises.

 If there’s a problem with your child’s eyes or vision, orthoptists can also help you with changing the environment to make things easier for your child.
-For example, you might need to change the lighting in your home or think about aids to help your child with learning or schooling.
+For example, you might need to change the lighting in your home or think about visual aids or technology to help your child with learning or schooling.

 Orthoptists can often give you ideas for helping your child learn, move, play and develop other skills.
+For example, orthoptists might suggest:

 In addition to ophthalmologists, orthoptists work closely with child and family health nurses, paediatricians, physiotherapists, occupational therapists and orientation and mobility specialists, and sometimes with neurologists.